metrorailings/OwlBlog/content/posts/week-9-insights-1.md

 Hunter Renfrow is a critical player for this Raider offense.
 As soon as he leaves, this offense stalls.

 Yannick Ngakoue with a big sack fumble changing the tenor of the game.

+Devontae Booker making some real hay on the ground, thanks to some solid blocking from the offensive line.